Analyzing American Airlines Group's Unusual Options Activity | Benzinga

 Analyzing American Airlines Group's Unusual Options Activity

-American Airlines Group (NASDAQ:AAL) shares experienced unusual options activity on Monday.
-The stock price moved down to $20.38 following the option alert.
+Shares of American Airlines Group (NASDAQ:AAL) saw some unusual options activity on Friday.
+Following the unusual option alert, the stock price moved down to $20.11.

 - Sentiment: BEARISH